0x90n/InfoSec-Black-Friday/README.md

 :new: means first time ever joining the list!

-*Disclaimer: I have included my own, paid and other discount codes sent in directly by DM/Pigeon/Smoke signals.
+*Disclaimer: No affiliate links.
+I have included my own, paid and other discount codes sent in directly by DM/Pigeon/Smoke signals.

+By popular request - If this list saved you any dollaridoos, you can buy me a no-obligation coffee: https://buymeacoffee.com/securitymeta

 -----------------------------------------------------------------------------------------